LiamKarlMitchell/Slither.io-Protocol/ServerList.md

 For some reason the first character is never used.
 This could be a version indicator (at the time of writing this the character is an `a`).

+If the first character is an a it means ads are allowed.

 result: `bcdefg`

 ### 2. Convert the characters to numbers